dehero/mwscr/CONTRIBUTING.md

 #### Author

 The project contributor who proposed the original work for publication.
-For `drawing` type posts, the first author is the author of the drawing, and the second author is the author of the original post.
+For `redrawing` type posts, the first author is the author of the drawing, and the second author is the author of the original post.
 For `shot-set' posts, the authors of all images in the set are listed.